rudyrooman/Startlists-Qualification-Heats/README.md

 WOC, Worldcup, EOC,....

 What does the script do:
-0. Validate Start group choices
 1. Balance number of runners per heat
 2. Balance number of runners from one country per heat.
 3. Equal strength of heats.